What is a roll-off dumpster?

 Am I required to have a portable toilet on my job site?

-It is a best practice and actually provides more efficiency for you as well as an environmental and reputational benefit.
-See table below.
+Having a portable restroom on a construction site is an OSHA standard and considered a best practice.
+Having a portable toilet on your job site actually provides more efficiency for you as well as an environmental and reputational benefit.

 Does a portable restroom on my construction job site really cut down on expenses and time?